valtimo-platform/valtimo-documentation/using-valtimo/plugin/zaken-api/configure-zaken-api-plugin.md

 - **Other natural person identification.** (Optional) The unique number issued by the municipality for another natural person.
 - **Administration number person.** (Optional) The administration number of the person, as referred to in the BRP Act.

+### Create zaakeigenschap

+The **Create zaakeigenschap** action creates a zaakeigenschap in the zaken API.
+When creating a process link the following properties can be entered:

+- **Case definition.** The case definition that is linked to a zaken API plugin configuration.
+- **Eigenschap.** The eigenschap as configured in the catalogi API.
+- **Property URL.** Alternatively, a URL can be entered that references to an eigenschap in the catalogi API.
+- **Eigenschap value.** The value that the zaakeigenschap should get when the process-link action is executed.

+### Update zaakeigenschap

+The **Update zaakeigenschap** action updates a zaakeigenschap in the zaken API.
+When creating a process link the following properties can be entered:

+- **Case definition.** The case definition that is linked to a zaken API plugin configuration.
+- **Eigenschap.** The eigenschap as configured in the catalogi API.
+- **Property URL.** Alternatively, a URL can be entered that references to an eigenschap in the catalogi API.
+- **Eigenschap value.** The value that the zaakeigenschap should get when the process-link action is executed.

+### Delete zaakeigenschap

+The **Delete zaakeigenschap** action deletes a zaakeigenschap in the zaken API.
+When creating a process link the following properties can be entered:

+- **Case definition.** The case definition that is linked to a zaken API plugin configuration.
+- **Eigenschap.** The eigenschap as configured in the catalogi API.
+- **Property URL.** Alternatively, a URL can be entered that references to an eigenschap in the catalogi API.